TomMoeras/eurovision_ranking_top10_calculator/README.md

 | 10 | Malta | Not in Top 10 | 0 | No points |
 ...

-## Scoring System: Extended Positional Proximity
+## Scoring System: Positional Proximity Base

 ### 1. Thomas - 37 points